mikedll/mriveracrm/README.md

     > bundle exec resque work

+# Modules

+Model modules are for designated sociopathic boundaries between applications.

+Higher-level marketing front ends may use models from modules, but it's unlikely that lower-level marketing front ends will use models from the root namespace.
+This is not decided, however.

+Controller modules are for security restrictions around roles.
+We do not mirror model namespaces in controllers.

 # Typical Views

   We have a gui-container class which is typically tied to a Stacked view,